Counter-Attack: Reception

 Counter-Attack was a critical success but a box-office failure, probably because the war ended in Europe soon after it was released.
-As the Cold War developed, the fact that Soviet Union was depicted sympathetically began to be seen as inappropriate and suspicious, and three writers, one actor, and the production supervisor of the movie were blacklisted due to suspected Communist affiliations.
+As the Cold War developed, the fact that the Soviet Union was depicted sympathetically in the film began to be seen as inappropriate and suspicious.
+Moreover, the three principal writers (Lawson and the Stevensons), one actor (Parks), and the production supervisor Sidney Buchman were all blacklisted due to suspected Communist affiliations.